adrienrn/reddit-nextjs/README.md

 ### CSS modules

-CSS modules allow us to produce
+CSS modules allow us to produce clean components.

+Most of the components could be abstracted in a separate repositories, only `components/App` and `containers/` are tightly coupled to the app itself.

 ## Next steps